Harvard Extension School and MIT Launch New MicroMasters Collaboration

 October 04, 2018

-On October 1, the Harvard Extension School (HES) and Massachusetts Institute of Technology (MIT) announced a collaboration that will offer learners a chance to pursue a Master of Liberal Arts (ALM) degree at Harvard Extension School after completing a MITx MicroMasters credential.
-The new program will focus on students currently pursuing MicroMasters credentials in Management, Sustainability, or Development Practice.
+On October 1, the Harvard Extension School (HES) and Massachusetts Institute of Technology (MIT) announced plans to offer a unique joint program.
+After completing an MITx MicroMasters credential, students will be able to apply to complete a Master of Liberal Arts (ALM) via the Harvard Extension School.
+Students currently completing MicroMasters credentials in Sustainability, Management ,or Development Practice will be eligible.

 Collaboration Will Enable MIT to Expand Mandate of MITx MicroMasters

 As reported earlier this year, the MITx MicroMasters is a two-part program.
 First, student complete five to six courses and write a proctored exam.
 If they complete the courses and pass the exam, they can apply to complete an on-campus semester and, in the end, earn a master’s degree.

 There are two primary advantages to the MITx MicroMasters.
 First, the entire suite of online courses can be purchased for $1080, which cost much less than studying on the MIT campus.
 Second, the courses can be completed anywhere and anytime, enabling working professionals to more easily participate.
 By comparison, full-year tuition in the master’s in Supply Chain Management program on the MIT campus is currently $74,000 and with student life fees, health insurance, and living expenses, the estimated cost of studying in the program on campus is $103,306 annually.
 This is the cost before one also accounts for potential lost wages.